 (This interview, conducted via email in July 2018, appeared in the double issue, edited by Georgina Cojocaru, on ‘Art & Digitality’ of the Romanian art magazine Arta.
 The text below is the original ‘extended’ version.
-It happens to be that I have a special relationship with Revista Arta, going back to the early 1990s when I met the editor in Bucharest, Calin Dan.
+It happens to be that I have a special relationship with Revista Arta, going back to the early 1990s when I met the editor in Bucharest, Calin Dan and art historian/critic Magda Carneci (who editor of Arta right now), the Open Society Foundation, all facilitated by the Dutch rebel ambassador Coen Stork.
 I was involved in a special media art issue that appeared in late 1993, designed by Mieke Gerritzen, that coincided with the Ex Oriente Lux exhibition I co-organized.

 Georgina Cojocaru: What brought you to Mediamatic magazine in the late 80s?
 Was it the same time you decided to devote yourself to media theory?
 Was the magazine a place where you found yourself motivated to continue working in this field?